 Check-out: Residents must follow announced check-out procedures when they change rooms or depart school at the end of the academic year.
 Residents who fail to check-out properly will be fined and will be held accountable for the condition of their room.
 The room should be left in broom clean condition and all fixtures (i.e. the sink) should also be clean.
 NO personal property may be left in the room or in the hall.
 Failure to clean the room properly or to remove all personal items will result in fines.
 Any damage not listed on the room inventory check-in form will be charged to the residents (or to an individual if it is possible to ascertain who is individually responsible).
 Any issued room keys should be left with the RA to avoid additional fines.
 Direct links to both the residence hall and student apartment inventory check-out forms may be found on the Student Life Forms & FAQs web page.

-At the close of the fall semester, hall residents who will be returning to the same room in the spring may leave behind personal items but are also required to complete and submit a 'self' check-out form.
+At the close of the fall semester, hall residents who will be returning to the same room in the spring may leave behind personal items but are also required to complete and submit a 'Fall Semester Closing Checklist'.
 RA's will provide information before the end of the semester on this process.
-Failure to self-checkout will result in a $75 fine.
-After self check-out has been completed, Residence Life staff will conduct a brief inspection to make sure that the windows are secure and check for fire hazards.
+Failure to complete the checklist will result in a $75 fine.
+After the checklist has been completed, Residence Life staff will conduct a brief inspection to make sure that the windows are secure and check for fire hazards.
 The doors will then be dead-bolted until halls are re-opened in the spring.

 Chemicals: The storage of dangerous chemicals or chemicals that may be combined into a volatile compound is strictly prohibited in any campus residence.